-- AIFMD2 was published in the Official Journal on 26 March 2024, making targeted amendments to AIFMD (that must be implemented in Member States and apply from 16 April 2026) with respect to:

-- · Loan origination;

-- Liquidity management:

-- Delegation by AIFMs;

-- Marketing of AIFs;

-- Investor disclosures and regulatory reporting;

-- Governance:

-- Costs and charges;

-- Host AIFMs; and

-- Depositaries.

-- ESMA has been given a number of mandates under AIFMD2 to develop Level 2 and Level 3 materials and will be engaged in

-consultations during 2025.
-ESMA issued a consultation in December 2024, on draft RTS on open-ended loan-originating AIFs.

-That consultation closes on 12 March 2025.

-- In addition to work the Level 2 and 3 measures, ESMA is expected during 2025 to publish reports on: (i) its 2023-2024 Common Supervisory Action on sustainability in investment management; and (ii) costs charged by UCITS and AIFMs.
-It will also continue work on a peer review (launched 2024) on depositary obligations under the UCITS Directive and AIFMD.

-- The EU retail investment package (see Slide 17) includes provisions amending the AIFMD and UCITS Directive with respect to investor protection rules.
+- AIFMD2 was published in the Official Journal on 26 March 2024, making targeted amendments to AIFMD (that must be implemented in Member States and apply from 16 April 2026) with respect to: Loan origination: Liquidity management; Delegation by AIFMs; Marketing of AIFs: Investor disclosures and regulatory reporting: Governance: Costs and charges: Host AIFMs: and Depositaries. - With respect to liquidity management.
+ESMA was given mandates under AIFMD2 to develop: - RTS on the characteristics of LMTs.
+ESMA submitted draft RTS to the Commission in April 2025 for endorsement. - Guidelines on Liquidity Management Tools (LMTs) of UCITS and open-ended AIFs, ESMA published the Guidelines in April 2025.
+They will apply from the date of application of the RTS. - ESMA was also mandated to develop RTS on open ended Loan Originating AIFs.
+ESMA consulted between December 2024 and March 2025 on the draft RTS but announced in March that it had deprioritised delivery by 6 months (and so would deliver by 16 October 2025). - In the same announcement, ESMA confirmed it would delay by 'at least 12 months' delivery of proposed investor disclosures quidelines to specify the circumstances in which the name is unfair, unclear or misleading, which were originally due by 16 April 2026. - AIFMD2 (Art 69a AIFMD, Art 20b UCITS Directive) gave ESMA a mandate to consider simplifying reporting for asset managers.
+ESMA published a discussion paper on integrated reporting in June 2025, for responses by 21 September.
+Responses will inform the recommendations that will form ESMA's final report due 16 April 2026.
+ESMA is also conducting a similar exercise with respect to simplifying reporting requirements in other sectoral legislation - see Slide 31. - In its Work Programme for 2025 ESMA highlighted that it also expected during 2025 to publish reports on: (i) its 2023-2024 Common Supervisory Action on sustainability in investment management; and (ii) costs charged by UCITS and AIFMs (due 16 October 2025).
+It will also continue work on a peer review (launched 2024) on depositary obligations under the UCITS Directive and AIFMD. - The EU retail investment package (see Slide 17) includes provisions amending the AIFMD and UCITS Directive with respect to investor protection rules.
 The package is under consideration during 2025.

-- The EU's DORA package (see Slide 37) amends the AIFMD to introduce digital operational resilience requirements for AIFMs.
-These have applied from 17 January 2025.